 The content of the course reflects current knowledge, debates and issues within the disciplines.

 You will interrogate, through practical projects, a range of perspectives including design research methods; design thinking for the cultural and creative industries; branding; the role of creative interventions in brand communications; trend forecasting; strategies for the management of brand experiences; design for social needs and sustainability; project management; entrepreneurship and innovation; change management; and design leadership.

 Skills and employability

-Throughout the course, there will be regular contact with industry professionals through studio and industry visits, live briefs and guest speaker and networking events.
-In addition, mentoring programmes can be developed via industry contacts, where students can spend time in real working environments observing management systems in action.
+Throughout the course there will be regular contact with industry professionals through studio and industry visits, live briefs and guest speaker and networking events.

 The growth of design management

 Academic and instructional writing on design management has significantly increased, with articles on the subject appearing in major publications such as The Economist, Harvard Business Review, Business Week and The New York Times.

 The continuing growth of the creative industries in the UK, (now estimated at 6% of GDP), has created employment opportunities for design leaders, design managers and innovative thinkers in this burgeoning sector.